sgost/contentconcepts-data/services/presubmission_review.md

 ---
 title: "Pre-submission Review"
 highlight: "Publish with Confidence"
-description: "Our manuscript reviewers conduct a detailed review of your manuscript to ensure the manuscript is properly structured and the technical content is sound and clear.
-Our experts validate the study design and methodology as well as the flow and language of the manuscript"
 message: "Not happy with edit? <span>100% refund without any condition</span>"
 priceCard: {
   pricing: {